aadamson/aws_valheim/README.md

 Ansible plays for deploying and managing a [Valheim](https://www.valheimgame.com/) server on Amazon Web Services.

+## Acknowledgements

+The server is powered by the [brilliant scripts](https://github.com/Nimdy/Dedicated_Valheim_Server_Script) developed by Nimdy/ZeroBandwidth.
+As an alternative to this guide, check out their guide (linked above) and use their DigitalOcean referral code.

 ## Getting Started

 ### Create a virtual environment